Irish symbols meanings continue to fascinate - the ancient Celtic symbols and signs held incredible, meaningful power in their lives

-Even though the lack of written history means that their symbolism is open to interpretation, the meanings are fairly evident.
+Even though the lack of written history means that Celtic symbolism is open to interpretation, the meanings are fairly evident.

-The relevance and significance of the Celtic symbols are timeless; themes of love, loyalty, energy, wisdom and war which are very much alive today.
+The relevance and significance of the Celtic symbols are timeless; themes of love, loyalty, energy, wisdom a, d war which are very much alive today.

 So tap into the nature and energy of the Celts, and learn about the language of Celtic symbols.